 Without populations of good microbes to balance the bad, you’re inadvertently lessening your seedlings’ chances of survival in the real world.

-Truth is, most cases of damping off result from overwatering and low ventilation.
+And truth is, most cases of damping off result from overwatering and low ventilation.

 Neither of these problems can be solved with fungicides.